survey-codes/CMS-CATO/README.md

 ### Prerequisites 📋 ###

-The production environment requires certain configuration before deploying the docker containers, such as the database, the AWS and the CELERY settings.
+The production environment requires certain configuration before deploying the docker image, such as the database, the AWS and the CELERY settings.

 ### Environment variables 🛠️ ###